 Autel Robotics Kicks off Brand Day with Autel Flight Club Video Contest

 BOTHELL, Wash. , Sept.
-17, 2022 /PRNewswire/ -- Autel Robotics, a leading developer of drones and aerial photography devices, has today embarked on a series of activities for its official AutelDay brand event.
+17, 2022 /CNW/ -- Autel Robotics, a leading developer of drones and aerial photography devices, has today embarked on a series of activities for its official AutelDay brand event.

 Lasting from September 17 to October 31, AutelDay's theme of this year is "New Perspectives.
 New Possibilities." and includes the Autel Flight Club Video Contest.
 The competition invites users to explore the infinite possibilities when taking to the skies and shooting film from a new perspective.
 Autel hopes entrants will employ the EVO Nano series, EVO Lite series or EVO II series drones to create short video pieces.